Things to do

 Things to do in North Norfolk

 From spectacular coastline, fantastic wildlife, miles of glorious beaches, seaside communities picturesque market towns, and villages.
+To find out about events taking place over the coming months, take a look at What’s on.

 BeWILDerwood, out first things to do in North Norfolk, is an adventure park for families located in Horning.
 It is situated in a woodland area and includes, rope bridges, treehouses, zip wires, slides, a maze, and two areas especially for under-fives called “Tiptoe Valley and “Toddlewood-on-the-HIll.
 A journey along the river takes young adventurers into a world of treehouses, slides and rope bridges.
 The park is based on events and characters in “A Boggle at BeWILDerwood” and “The Bewilderbats”, books for children written by Tom Blofeld, the owner of BeWILDerwood.
 Approximately an hours drive from our cottages, BeWILDerwood is a fabulous day out for families with children.